-Winter is almost here, and in Wisconsin and Indiana, we all know that means frigid temperatures.
+Winter is coming, and in Wisconsin and Indiana, we all know that means indoor activities to avoid frigid temperatures.

-In many cases, restaurant-goers may feel more comfortable dining outdoors when possible.
+In those long, cold months, people can get cabin fever, and fun outdoor adventures are limited.
 In our region, temperatures can reach record lows in January and February.
-On those ultra-frigid days, even the best outdoor dining plan might not work out.
-Most other days, though, hearty Midwesterners will bundle up and eat outdoors if you provide them with a warm, comfortable space.
+Even on cold, frigid days, hearty Midwesterners will bundle up and eat outdoors if you provide them with a warm, comfortable space.

-So how do you make the most of outdoor dining in cold weather?
-Here are 8 tips to help restaurant owners keep their patio patrons eating happily on cold days.
+So, how do you make the most of outdoor dining in cold weather?
+Here are eight tips to help restaurant owners keep their patio patrons eating happily on chilly days.

 1. Shelter Your Patio Dining Areas

-If you have a patio space, an awning or pop-up tent can allow you to shelter your patrons from whatever the weather brings.
-It’s important to use caution and follow fire code guidelines if you plan to heat covered areas.
+If you have a patio space, an awning or pop-up tent can shelter your patrons from whatever the weather brings.
+However, it’s important to use caution and follow fire code guidelines if you plan to heat covered areas.
 There are restrictions on the type of heaters you can use on a covered or enclosed patio.

-Covering or partially covering your outdoor dining area is one way to provide shelter to your guests.
-You could also look for a sturdy umbrella and creative coverings to offer some protection.
-Cozy up the dining space with soft colors, candles on the tables, and comfortable seating to encourage a sense of warmth despite the distanced dining.
+One way to provide shelter for your guests is to cover, or partially cover, your outdoor dining area.
+Look for a sturdy umbrella and creative coverings to offer some protection.
+Cozy up the dining space with soft colors, candles on the tables, and comfortable seating to encourage a sense of warmth.

 3. Divide Up Dining Areas

-One word of caution—if you use dome structures or greenhouse-type enclosures for dining, check your local heating guidelines.
+One word of caution—check your local heating guidelines if you use dome structures or greenhouse-type enclosures for dining.
 Many areas won’t allow restaurants to use propane under any enclosure or covered patio.

 4. Use Space & Patio Heaters

 Patio and space heaters started selling out in August.
 If you haven’t purchased outdoor heaters for your facility yet, now is the time!
-They will only become harder to find, lower quality, and more expensive as the demand goes on.
+As demand increases, they will only become harder to find, lower in quality, and more expensive.

-As mentioned above, it’s crucial that you check with your local ordinances on the type of heater you can safely use outside.
-Some cities only allow electric heaters or have restrictions on the number of propane-fueled heaters you can use in a dining area.
+As mentioned above, you must check with your local ordinances on the type of heater you can safely use outside.
+Some cities only allow electric heaters or restrict the number of propane-fueled heaters you can use in a dining area.
 A three-season room or screened porch may have even more regulations, so follow all the guidelines.

 As a restaurant owner, you don’t want patrons to be cold, but you also don’t want to get shut down for a fire code violation!
 Play it safe by finding appropriate heating options for your neck of the woods.